Union Temple of Brooklyn

 The building was designed by Arnold Brunner and completed in 1929 as the community house for a planned temple next door, which was never built because of the Great Depression; the 11-story building has been used for the congregation's worship since, except, in the past, on High Holy Days, when the Brooklyn Academy of Music was utilized.
 In 1942, a theatre in the building was remodeled to be a sanctuary.

-In 2015 it was listed on the National Register of Historic Places.
+In 2015 the Union Temple building was listed on the National Register of Historic Places.
+In 2020 Union Temple engaged in merger talks with Congregation Beth Elohim, resulting in a merger on March 26, 2021.

 K. K. Beth Elohim

 Founded in 1848 by German and Alsatian Jewish immigrants living in the village of Williamsburgh, K.K.
 Beth Elohim was the first Jewish congregation established in Brooklyn and the first on Long Island.
-It is a member congregation of the Union of Reform Judaism.
+Prior to its. closure, it was a member congregation of the Union for Reform Judaism.